Why rent a property through Masons Chartered Surveyors Lettings department?

 We have produced this guide to inform Tenants of the procedures and requirements relating to a typical tenancy taken through us.
 If you are unsure, then please contact our office for further explanation prior to arranging any viewings.

-When applying to rent a property through Masons there will be a tenants application fee of £40 incl VAT per person or married couple to cover all single and joint applications.
+When applying to rent a property through Masons there will be a tenants application fee of £40 incl VAT per person.
 For any additional tenants or guarantors there will be a further fee of £40 incl VAT.

 When a letting of a property has been agreed then all persons over the age of 18 will need to complete a Tenancy Application form and will be named in the Tenancy Agreement.
 We will then take up references on behalf of our clients, the Landlord, which usually will include a credit check, current employment details, previous landlord/letting agent and if self-employed; accounts and income details.